Singhak/MongoDB-Practice/exercises/basic-read-operation.md

 - query 14: Find all collection  with projection network name and where network name is 'CBS'
 - query 15: Find all collection with projection only schedule and where schedule days is only 'Sunday'
 - query 16: Find all collection with projection network country name
+- query 17: Find all collection with projection genres and where runtime is 60

 > Before seeing solution solve it yourself to evaluate yourself
 ## Solution